-- A VideoTrack object shall be created for each video Adaptation Set in the MPD.
-The order of VideoTrack objects in the VideoTrackList shall be the same as the order that the corresponding Adaptation Sets are in the MPD. - A AudioTrack object shall be created for each audio Adaptation Set in the MPD.
-The order of AudioTrack objects in the AudioTrackList shall be the same as the order that the corresponding Adaptation Sets are in the MPD. - A TextTrack object shall be created for each Adaptation Set in the MPD carrying EBU-TT-D TTML data as defined in the DVB DASH specification [45].
-The order of TextTrack objects in the TextTrackList shall be the same as the order that the corresponding Adaptation Sets are in the MPD.
+A VideoTrack object shall be created for each video Adaptation Set in the MPD for which @profiles includes or is inferred to include a profile supported by the terminal.
+VideoTrack objects shall not be created for any Adaptation Set that players are required to ignore according to clause 10.17 of TS 103 285 [45].
+The order of VideoTrack objects in the VideoTrackList shall be the same as the order that the corresponding Adaptation Sets are in the MPD.

-- A TextTrack object shall be created for each event stream as defined in clause 9.3.2.2 of the present document - NOTE 1: The HTML5 specification requires that the VideoTrack/AudioTrack/TextTrack objects will have been created by the time the readyState attribute of the media element enters the HAVE_METADATA state. - NOTE 2: It is intentional that creation of VideoTrack, AudioTrack and TextTrack objects is required for tracks that the terminal cannot decode.
+- An AudioTrack object shall be created for each Preselection element in the MPD for which @profiles includes or is inferred to include a profile supported by the terminal.
+An AudioTrack object shall be created for each audio Adaptation Set in the MPD for which @profiles includes or is inferred to include a profile supported by the terminal and whose id is not used in any Preselection/@preselectionComponents attribute within the same Period. audioTrack objects shall not be created for any Adaptation Set that players are required to ignore due to an EssentialProperty descriptor according to clause 10.17 of TS 103 285 [45].
+AudioTrack objects may be created for Adaptation Sets with @codecs (including information such as profile and level, object type etc.) that the player does not understand or cannot process.
+The order of AudioTrack Objects in the AudioTrackList shall be the same as the order that the corresponding Adaptation Sets and Preselection elements have in the MDD. - NOTE 1: The above requirement means that AudioTrack objects will be created for Adaptation Sets and Preselections that the terminal may not be able to present such as unsupported codecs or MRMP Preselections.
+Applications need to know what technology is used for the content they could present and cross-reference this with what the terminal supports as defined in the XML capabilities in clauses 10.2.4 and A.2.15. - A TextTrack object shall be created for each Adaptation Set in the MPD for which @profiles includes or is inferred to include a profile supported by the terminal and which is carrying EBU-TT-D TTML data as defined in the DVB DASH specification TS 103 285 [45].
+The order of TextTrack objects in the TextTrackList shall be the same as the order that the corresponding Adaptation Sets are in the MPD. - A TextTrack object shall be created for each event stream as defined in clause 9.3.2.2 of the present document. - NOTE 2: The HTML5 specification requires that the VideoTrack/AudioTrack/TextTrack objects will have been created by the time the readyState attribute of the media element enters the HAVE_METADATA state. - NOTE 3: It is intentional that creation of VideoTrack, AudioTrack and TextTrack objects is required for tracks that the terminal cannot decode.